Emerton

 Table Chart PROFILE FAQ

-Health performance in Emerton is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts
+Health performance in Emerton is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Emerton faces significant health challenges with a considerably higher prevalence of common health conditions compared to average, particularly among older age cohorts.
-The rate of private health cover is very low at approximately 47% of the total population (~1,115 people), compared to the national average of 55.7%.
+Emerton faces significant health challenges, as assessed by AreaSearch through mortality rates and prevalence of chronic conditions.
+Multiple health issues affect both younger and older age groups.
+Private health cover is low at approximately 47% (around 1,115 people), compared to Greater Sydney's 59.9% and the national average of 55.7%.

 Frequently Asked Questions - Health